deltafy/handbook/README.md

 * at everyone's ability to take ownership.
 * at everyone's ability to exercise self-leadership.
-* at everyone's ability to trust their judgments.
+* at everyone's ability to use good judgments.
 * at everyone's ability to make informed decisions and intuitions.
 * at everyone's ability to express themselves freely.
 * at everyone's ability to take initiative.
 * at everyone's ability to stay resilient in times of ambiguity and uncertainty.
+* at everyone's ability to learn and relentlessly strive for growth.
 * at everyone's ability to provide, learn from, and absorb constructive criticism.
-* at everyone's ability to acknowledge universal morals, regardless of religion, culture, and political inclinations.
+* at everyone's responsibility to exercise universal morals, regardless of religion, culture, and political inclinations.

+### Team Structure

 Contrary to popular belief, the idea of a _high-performing team_ is not made through rigid structure and a strict playbook.
-A team's success should not be measured only by the value they brought in the table, but also the individual satisfaction that everyone receives in the game.
+A team's success should not be measured only by the value that individuals bring in the table, but also the satisfaction that every individual receives in the game and playing with the team.

 There is beauty in chaos, and the beauty of nature itself is built from chaos.
 All magnificient things in nature share one thing in common: they are all formed by the coalescence of atoms with diverse intrinsic properties.

 In the context of teams and organizations, we believe in the idea of natural selection.
+In other words, we believe that unbreakable team cohesion is built around chaotic systems, and chaotic and disorganized teams naturally amalgamate.

-In other words, we believe that successful teams are made out of diverse and autonomous individuals who make efforts in giving mutual respect, aligning their values, and encouraging open communication.
+We highly believe that a very effective team is made out of diverse and autonomous individials who know how to lead themselves, advocate for open communication, build mutual respect, and make efforts in aligning values.

+### Culture of Thinking

+Everyone is a **thinker**.

+In this case, our culture of thinking revolves around two fundamental schools of thought: **Idealism** and **Pragmatism**.

-**Idealism** and **Pragmatism** are complementary traits that everyone in Deltafy must possess.
+We believe that an idealism and pragmatism are complementary traits that everyone in Deltafy must possess.
 The primary mechanical force that will guide Deltafy in its pursuit is everyone's ability to balance these two contrasting aspects.

-Everyone must be able to exercise and express brilliant ideas, solutions, and visions, regardless of how unrealistic they may be.
-At the same time, everyone must be pragmatic enough to examine the faults and errors in their abstract ideas, and must be open enough to constructive criticism.
+Everyone is encouraged to exercise and express brilliant ideas, solutions, and visions, regardless of how unrealistic they may be.
+At the same time, one should retain the pragmatism that is needed to introspect and examine one's own faults and errors, especially in one's own abstract ideas.

+Constructive criticism is also essential and everyone must be open to receiving and learning from it.
+No mental realms shall remain unmerged and unexamined.

+It is recommended to practice the [Socratic Method](https://lucidphilosophy.com/chapter-4-socratic-method/) and the [Harkness Method](https://www.exeter.edu/excellence/how-youll-learn) when discussing ideas.

+### World View and Ethics

-Just like Deltafy is founded by individuals who since aimed to make an impact and change the world, everyone must aim for making the world a better place and everyone's lives better than it should be.
+Deltafy is founded by individuals who since aimed to make an impact and change the world.

+It is indispensable for everyone in Deltafy to aim for making the world a better place and making everyone's lives better than it should be.

-At the end of the day, the culture that Deltafy tries to foster is not a salary.
-However, it is the culture that we could certainly say is not parasitic of its constituents, but rather puts mutualistic growth as its utmost priority.
+Every human being has the natural innate capacity to distinguish what is universally moral.
+There is no need for debate to discuss what is right and wrong.

+In circumstances where peace may not be an option, whether it is due to a living or a non-living threat, one must make efforts to protect humanity from subjugation and uncompromising evil.

 ## Methodology